Gregory of Nyssa: Feast day

-The Eastern Orthodox and Eastern Catholic Churches commemorate Gregory of Nyssa on 10 January.
-The Roman Martyrology and the Episcopal Church commemorate his death on 9 March.
-In modern Roman Catholic calendars which include the feast of St. Gregory, such as the Benedictines, his feast day is observed on 10 January.
-The Lutheran Church–Missouri Synod commemorates Gregory along with the other Cappadocian Fathers on 10 January.
+The Eastern Orthodoxy and Eastern Catholic Churches commemorate Gregory of Nyssa on 10 January.
+The Latin Church, following editions of the Roman Martyrology published prior to the Second Vatican Council, along with The Calendar of the Church Year of the Episcopal Church commemorate his death on 9 March.
+Editions of the Roman Martyrology published after the year 2000 list his feast day under 10 January.
+The Lutheran Church – Missouri Synod commemorates Gregory along with the other Cappadocian Fathers on 10 January.

-Gregory is remembered (with Macrina) in the Church of England with a lesser festival on 19 July.
+Gregory is remembered in the Church of England (with Macrina the Younger) with a lesser festival on 19 July.